camunda-community-hub/c8-sdk-demo/README.md

 # Camunda 8 SDK for Node.js Demo

-This is a demo of the [Camunda 8 SDK for Node.js](https://www.npmjs.com/package/@camunda8/sdk).
+This is a demo of the [Camunda 8 SDK for Node.js](https://www.npmjs.com/package/@camunda8/sdk) and the [Orchestration Cluster API](https://www.npmjs.com/package/@camunda8/orchestration-cluster-api) package.

 This demonstrates the use of the Orchestration Cluster (REST) API, available from Camunda 8.8 onward.

+## Differences between the packages

+The SDK package contains the Orchestration Cluster API package, as well as the gRPC API and the pre-8.8 v1 APIs.

+The Orchestration Cluster API package is a focused client for use with 8.8 and later.

 ## Setup